Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 INDIVIDUAL INFORMED CONSENT

 In 2026, informed consent is an active process of Genetic Literacy.
-You cannot "consent" to a gene-editing trial if you do not understand the possibility of off-target effects.
-True ethics requires the biohacker to attain a baseline proficiency in bioinformatics and biochemistry before pulling the biological trigger.
+You can't "consent" to a gene-editing trial if you don't understand the possibility of off-target effects.
+True ethics requires the biohacker to gain a baseline proficiency in bioinformatics and biochemistry before pulling the biological trigger.

-4. HARDWARE & CHEMICAL INTEGRITY: THE SUPPLY CHAIN OATH
+4. WEARABLES & CHEMICAL INTEGRITY: THE SUPPLY CHAIN OATH

-Biohacking is dependent on the global supply chain.
+Biohacking depends on the global supply chain.
 In 2026, the ethical landscape is cluttered with "Research Grade" chemicals that contain heavy metal contaminants or incorrect molecular weights.
-The biohacker’s responsibility extends to the Laboratory Audit.
+The biohacker's responsibility extends to the Laboratory Audit.

-Utilizing a device or substance without a verified Mass Spectrometry Report is not biohacking—it is high-stakes gambling.
-The ethical biohacker invests more in testing and validation than they do in the substances themselves.
+Using a device or substance without a verified Mass Spectrometry Report isn't Biohacking; it's high-stakes gambling.
+The ethical biohacker invests more in testing and validation than in the substances themselves.
 In 2026, "Trust but Verify" is the fundamental moral law of the DIY lab.

 5. THE RISK-ETHICS MATRIX: CATEGORIZING INTERVENTIONS